paulnicholsen27/starter_code_legit/25-js-intro/lecture_notes.md

 - Show some ways to open index.html (copy the path, open in browser, `open index.html`)

 - Show script tag.
-Demo a `console.log` to make sure it's hooked up
+Demo a `console.log`, first inline then with `src="script.js"` to make sure it's hooked up

 - define some variables and show they are defined in the console.  show that JS code can be executed from the console